 Question: How do you go about explaining the different long term care insurance planning options?
 For instance, while there is a shrinking number of traditional stand-alone options, on the life insurance side you’re faced with 101(g) versus 7702(B), chronic illness accelerated benefit riders that don’t all work the same and extension of benefit riders that use different methods of payment.
 How do you sort through all the clutter?

-I start with a basic overview of long term care as stated above, then explain traditional LTCI as similar to homeowners insurance, where you pay premiums for decades and hope you never have a fire or other disaster which wrecks your home.
-Generally you never get the premiums back, but you’re glad you had the coverage if you ever need it.
-Then I contrast this to hybrid policies in general—where someone will always get a benefit—either you because you need extended care while you’re alive or your beneficiaries after you die.
+I start with a basic overview of long-term care as stated above, then explain traditional LTCI as similar to homeowners insurance, where you pay premiums for decades and hope you never have a fire or other disaster which wrecks your home.
+While it is always prudent to get insurance done, but you would also need to have your fire risk assessment done for the building!
+For insurance, generally, you never get the premiums back, but you’re glad you had the coverage if you ever need it.
+Then I contrast this to hybrid policies in general-where someone will always get a benefit-either you because you need extended care while you’re alive or your beneficiaries after you die.
 I explain that the hybrids are generally more expensive because they cover two risks: The death benefit and payment for extended care if you need it while you’re alive.

 This simple explanation often leads clients to express a preference for one over the other.
 I prepare a few options to show them at our next meeting so they can see the difference for themselves.
 This leads them to choose either traditional or hybrid, especially after reviewing the cost of each.
 If they select hybrids, I’ll explain the different types available and show them examples of how they work.
 I have a few favorite carriers I use for this because it’s easy to show the differences in how they work.
 I always explain the pros and the cons of each option so the client can make an informed decision.